Former Michigan State dean charged with sex crime: officials

 Four female medical students told investigators Strampel made sexually suggestive comments during meetings, including what some perceived as academic privileges in exchange for sex.
 Two women accused him of grabbing their buttocks without consent.

-According to court papers, one witness told investigators Strampel asked her, “What do I have to do to teach you to be submissive and subordinate to men?”

-Another witness, a 26-year-old female student, described meeting with Strampel in June 2017 to appeal a test score and feeling intimidated after being told “26-year-old women can ‘put out’ for 20 minutes with an old man, after which he would fall asleep, and in return the women could get the benefit of a free vacation,” according to court documents.
+One female student described meeting with Strampel in June 2017 to appeal a test score and feeling intimidated when he mentioned her age, saying: “26-year-old women can ‘put out’ for 20 minutes with an old man ... and in return the women could get the benefit of a free vacation,” according to court documents.

-A third female witness said Strampel suggested she become a centerfold model and related to her how another female student had become a stripper to pay for school, court documents said.
+Another female witness said Strampel suggested she become a centerfold model and related to her how another student had become a stripper to pay for school, court documents said.

 When Strampel agreed to let the student retake a test, he said she must agree to do anything for him, which she interpreted as a request for sex, court documents said.

-Strampel is also accused of threatening and manipulating students to receive pornographic images of women who appear to be students, court documents said.
+Strampel is also accused of using his position as dean to receive pornographic images of women “through threats and manipulation,” court documents said.
 They said investigators seized his computer in February and found about 50 photos of nude women, sex toys and pornography, including selfies of female students, pornographic videos and a video of Nassar performing “treatment” on a young female patient.

-If convicted, Strampel faces five years and a possible fine of $10,000 for a misconduct charge, two years and a possible fine of $500 for the fourth-degree criminal sexual conduct charge and one year and a possible fine of $1,000 for each of the two willful neglect of duty charges, according to court documents.
+Strampel faces arraignment at 2:30 pm local time.
+If convicted, he faces five years and a possible fine of $10,000 for a misconduct in office charge, two years and a possible fine of $500 for the fourth-degree criminal sexual conduct charge and one year and a possible fine of $1,000 for each of the two willful neglect of duty charges, according to court documents.

-The case of Nassar, 54, led to the resignation of the entire board of USA Gymnastics and rocked the university, where he was a faculty member and physician at an on-campus clinic.
-Michigan State’s handling of the scandal has been criticized.
+Michigan State has already been rocked by the case of Nassar, 54, who was a faculty member and physician at an on-campus clinic.
+The school’s handling of the scandal has been criticized.
 Athletes had complained about Nassar since the 1990s, but the university did not open an investigation until 2014.

-Michigan State fired Nassar in September 2016.
+Nassar was fired in September 2016.
 In February, the school moved to fire Strampel, saying he failed to enforce guidelines created for Nassar after complaints of sexual misconduct.

-Reporting by Ben Klayman and Dan Whitcomb in Los Angeles; Additional reporting by Gina Cherelus in New York; Writing by Scott Malone; Editing by Paul Simao and David Gregorio
+Additional reporting by Dan Whitcomb in Los Angeles and Gina Cherelus in New York; Writing by Scott Malone; Editing by David Gregorio